betterkunge/paleoclimate_HadGEM3_UoB/step6_postprocessing.md

   - [file formats](https://code.metoffice.gov.uk/doc/um/vn13.9/papers/umdp_F03.pdf)
   - [Unified Model Output Post Processing](https://code.metoffice.gov.uk/doc/um/vn13.9/papers/umdp_Y01.pdf)
     - Marker files: ~/cylc-run/{your suite}/work/{cycle point}/coupled/*.done
-      Rose UM suites which are set up to launch subjobs when particular output is produced may ’poll’ for the existence of a .done file which indicates that a file has been closed.
+      Rose UM suites which are set up to launch subjobs when particular output is produced may ’poll’ for the existence of a .done file which indicates that a file has been closed.
       The UM may be configured to produce a zero-length file with the filename of the original file plus an extension of `.done` when **closing a writable file**.
 For the same files any pre-existing `.done` file will be deleted whenever the UM opens the file.
       Switches:
       ```